Wood Furniture Plans

 Having such a large quantity of plans means whatever piece of furniture is required you would not need another set of plans as every type of furniture you will ever need can be found here.
 Using plans from one supplier means that use of the plans will be consistent.
 The need to learn how a new plan supplier designs their plans is eliminated as all plans are from a single source and will be consistent throughout.
 On the whole I don’t think I have found a better source of plans for any project I could wish to attempt.

 In addition to the plans and instructions, a number of bonus products are provided.
 The main bonus being a CAD drawing program for you to draw your own plans (is 16,000 plans not enough as that is what is supplied) The advantage of the software for me is the ability to modify existing plans to perhaps extend or shorten a piece of furniture or shelving to fit a particular recess or wall length you wish to put the furniture against.

 Should your skills be lacking there are also a number of videos that will help you hone known skills and introduce new ones to you.

-Should you want to have a look at these plans the link to Ted’s Wood Furniture Plans site is here Check it out for yourself.
+I think you should look at Teds woodworking Plans, the link to Ted’s Wood Furniture Plans site is here Check it out for yourself.